deb-intel/InnerSourceDeb/template_files/CONTRIBUTING.md

    Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-   Developer's Certificate of Origin 1.1
+   Developer\'s Certificate of Origin 1.1

    By making a contribution to this project, I certify that: